0x-duelker/txt-to-ANKI/README.md

 - **Dynamic Image Integration**: Fetches relevant images using Pixabay API for each note.
 - **Anki Deck Creation**: Automatically generates `.apkg` Anki decks.
 - **Logging**: Comprehensive logging for debugging and progress tracking.
-- **Dynamic Synonyms**: Enhances image search accuracy by querying with dynamically matched synonyms (to be implemented).
+- **Dynamic Synonyms**: Enhances image search accuracy by querying with dynamically matched synonyms (implemented).

 ### Modular Structure
 This project is modularized for better maintainability and scalability: